christianepeters/homomorphic-encryption/seal.md

 ## Download and compile the library

-I'm following the instructions for MacOS and LInux in the SEAL [README.md][SEALRM].
+I'm following the instructions for MacOS and Linux in the SEAL [README.md][SEALRM].

 ### MacOS and Ubuntu